Skip to content

 How can someone else get insured on my car?

-If you want someone else to be insured on your car, you could add them to your policy as a named driver.
+To insure someone else to drive your car, you could add them to your policy as a named driver.

-But remember, if they’re involved in an accident while driving your car, any claim will be on your policy.
+But remember, if they’re involved in an accident while driving your car, any claim will need to be covered by your policy.
 This could wipe out any no-claims discount you’ve built up.

-If you’d rather keep it separate, the person could take out their own policy on your car.
-But to do this, some insurance providers will require them to be a spouse, partner or parent.
-They could also be your employer, if it’s a company car.
+If you’d rather keep your insurance separate, the other person could take out their own policy on your car.
+But some insurance providers state that they would need to be a spouse, civil partner or child.

 Will all insurance providers cover me to drive someone else’s car?

 Not necessarily.
-Some insurance providers will only cover you to drive a car you don’t own if it belongs to your spouse or partner, a parent, your employer or a leasing company.
+Some insurance providers will only provide a standalone policy for you to drive a car you don’t own if it belongs to your spouse or partner, a parent, your employer or a leasing company.

 Do I always need to take out insurance to drive a car I don’t own?